Bapppis/recall-dungeon/README.md

 - JUnit 5 (testing)

 ## Roadmap
-- Loot pools and monster pools for randomized yet balanced and fun gameplay experience.
+- Possibly a class system for players
+- Skills and abilities that can be used in and out of combat
+- Mana, stamina and other resources tied to class abilities, skills and spells
+- For every player Stat to have a meaningful use.
-- Many player character choices who each feel different, fun and balanced within their own play-styles.
+- Many choices for player characters who each feel different, fun and balanced within their own play-styles.
 - Sprite variety for environment.
 - Gear, armor and weapons would affect how the player looks.
 - Animations for characters and environment.
 - Randomized dungeon layouts.
 - Deepen the element based combat system, for example statuses for bleeding, stuns, shocked etc. Elements would build up to statuses.
 - Interactive grid based world: Explore the dungeon and its many secrets.
-- Many characters: Choose from many different starting champions that have different stats.
 - Making enemies intelligent, having them move around the map searching for the player and making the smarter during the combat.
 - Traps, consumables, events and story elements.
+(Potions have been implemented)
 - A story mode and a roguelike mode.
 More handcrafted elements and story elements in the story mode and a fun roguelike mode with randomized floors, loot and enemies!
 - Sound and music.